leej3/pandoc_resume/markdown/resume_John_Lee.md

 <!--
 Add restful apis to technologies
 -->
+**Programming:**
+I program daily using Python and Bash.
+I occasionally write C and have worked extensively in R and Matlab.
+Initially focusing mostly on data wrangling and assembling/modifying reproducible-pipelines using pre-existing algorithms/software suites, I have more recently been developing software more formally.
+I have contributed to several open-source libraries.

 **CI sytems:**
-I created a generic infrastructure for convenient execution  of a language agnostic test suite, which included protecting against (and debugging) race conditions for robust parallel execution, efficient test data management, and headless GUI execution.
+I created a generic infrastructure for convenient execution  of a language agnostic test suite, which included protecting against (and debugging) race conditions for robust p arallel execution, efficient test data management, and headless GUI execution.
 While I have predominantly worked with CircleCI, I have experience with TravisCI, Jenkins, GitlabCI, and TestKraken (to which I have contributed).

 **Data munging:**